Table of Contents

 loop = loop;

-In the current implementation, a tail call will be eliminated only if the call is done directly, i.e., through an explicit call, not through a (global or local) function variable.
-Otherwise the call will be handled by the runtime system which is written in C and can't do proper tail calls because C can't (at least not in a portable way).
+There is one additional restriction in the current implementation, namely that a tail call will be eliminated only if the call is done directly, i.e., through an explicit call, not through a (global or local) function variable.
+Otherwise the call will be handled by the runtime system which is written in C and can’t do proper tail calls because C can’t (at least not in a portable way).
 This also affects mutually recursive global function calls, since there the calls are handled in an indirect way, too, through an anonymous global variable.
 (This is done so that a global function definition can be changed at any time during an interactive session, without having to recompile the entire program.)
-However, mutual tail recursion does work with local functions, so it's easy to work around this limitation.
+However, mutual tail recursion does work with local functions, so it’s easy to work around this limitation.

 Files